Costa Rica- National PES programme

 Landowners who wish to participate in the programme have to provide the following:

-a) application form to the regional MINAE office; b) proof of identity or statutes of an organisation; c) proof that they hold a legal title to the land.
-If applicant only holds possession rights then other official requirements are necessary: proof of sale, three independent witnesses, description of the property and its limits, proof that there are no conflicts over the property, etc. All of these have to be publicly authorised by an official lawyer (notario público). d) proof that they have paid local taxes; e) an official cadastral map of the property; f) verification of the size of the area by a professional topographer; g) (copy of) a cartographic map on a scale 1:50.000 to indicate location of the area; h) legal authentication of representative; i) for sustainable forestry activities, a Forest Management Plan drafted by a professional forestry engineer and approved by the National Conservation Areas System (SINAC).
-Reforestation can only be financed after additional official approval by the Ministry of Agriculture.
+c) proof that they hold a legal title to the land.
+If applicant only holds possession rights then other official requirements are necessary: proof of sale, three independent witnesses, description of the property and its limits, proof that there are no conflicts over the property, etc. All of these have to be publicly authorised by an official lawyer (notario público).

 Terms of the payment

 Cash payments.
 Payments to landowners made in cash instalments throughout the duration of the contracts.
 Most contracts are for five years, although in some cases this could vary depending on the preferences of the buyer.
-For example, contracts where CNFL is the buyer are for ten years (see separate sheet on CNFL).
+For example, contracts where CNFL is the buyer are for 10 years (see separate sheet on CNFL).
 Buyers of services either make on-going payments throughout the duration of the contracts, or a one-off payment.
 The choice depends on the firm, and each arrangement has, so far, been negotiated individually.
-The introduction of the new Certificates for Environmental Services seeks to reduce negotiation time by simply allowing the firms to make one-off payments, valid for five years, and giving them the possibility to renew their certificates at the end of that period.
+The introduction of the new CES seeks to reduce negotiation time by simply allowing the firms to make one-off payments, valid for five years, and giving them the possibility to renew their certificates at the end of that period.

 Funds involved

-Main source of income is from the fuel tax.
-Significant new sources will arise when the new water Law (Canon del Agua) is in place, as it introduces mandatory water charges for all users.
+Main source of income is from the Fuel Tax.
+Significant new sources will arise when the new Water Law (Canon del Agua) is in place, as it introduces mandatory water charges for all users.

 Sources of FONAFIFO budget:

-- Fuel Tax: (3.5% from every fuel sale) which represents about US$ 3,5 million per year (2003 figures).
+- Fuel Tax: (3.5 per cent from every fuel sale) which represents about US$3.5 million per year (2003 figures).

-- Bottling company
+- Bottling company (not renewed after it expired)

-- Florida Ice&Farm: US$ 45,000/ year.
-The area overlaps with the ESPH, which contributes with US$22,000/year for conservation.
+- Florida Ice & Farm: US$45,000 per year.
+The area overlaps with the Empresa de Servicios Públicos de Heredia (ESPH), which contributes with US$22,000 per year for conservation.

 - Grants and Loans:

-- “Ecomarkets II” Mainstreaming Market-Based Instruments for Environmental Management Project.
-(2006-2012) US$ 8 million/year.
+- Ecomarkets II, Mainstreaming Market-Based Instruments for Environmental Management Project.
+(2006-2012) US$8 million per year.

-- KfW (German Bank) grant carbon offset project (2000-2007) US$ 1.8 million/year
+- KfW (German Bank) grant carbon offset project (2000-2007) US$1.8 million per year

-€ 10.2 million over 7 years to cover 70% of the state's PSA investment in 75,000ha in Huetar Norte and Sarapiqui;
+€10.2 million over seven years to cover 70 per cent of the state's PES investment in 75,000 hectares in Huetar Norte and Sarapiqui;

 - Market instruments